-Let’s face it, we could all do with saving a little bit more than we actually do.
-And if you’re the type to head to the shops for groceries, only to find yourself leaving $100 lighter, it’s probably time to take a step back and rethink.
-That’s why today we’re discussing some good ways to save money.
+Food prices are expected to keep going up by five to seven per cent in 2023.
+Let’s face it, we could all do with saving a little bit more than we actually do on our grocery bill.
+If you’re the type to head to the shops for groceries, only to find yourself leaving $100 lighter, it’s probably time to take a step back and rethink how you shop.
+That’s why today we’re discussing some good ways to save money on groceries.

 Make a list

 If you attempt to do the food shop without a pre-made list, you’re definitely going to overspend.
 Making a list of everything you need should help you stick to buying only the essentials.
 It’s easy to get drawn into special offers and deals, but if you weren’t planning on buying the product in the first place, buying it now just takes away from your budget.

 Whether you make a list on paper or prefer to go digital, checking off each item will keep you on the right track.
 Try a shopping list app like Pantry Check to help you get organized.